Dounan Shun'an Temple

 斗南順安宮

-Cai Pu Ma, who crossed the sea to Taiwan over a hundred years ago, is enshrined in the Shun'an Temple in Dou Nan, which was established in the early Qing dynasty.
-During the Tongzhi period, Elder Zeng led the residents of fifty-three villages to relocate the temple to its current site.
-Near the temple entrance, there are many vendors selling preserved goods such as pickled radish and sauerkraut, commonly referred to as Cai Pu Ma.
-The Mazu's birthday is celebrated on the 21st day of the third lunar month with a prayer and pilgrimage for peace.
+Cai Po Ma, who has been worshipped at Shun'an Temple in Dou-Nan for over a hundred years after crossing the sea to Taiwan, was established in the early Qing Dynasty.
+During the Tongzhi period, the residents of 53 villages, led by an elder named Zeng, relocated the temple to its current site.
+Many vendors selling preserved vegetables and sauerkraut are located nearby, hence the colloquial name Cai Po Ma.
+The Mazu's birthday is celebrated with a prayer procession on the 21st day of the third lunar month.

-Address:No. 126, Section 1, Chang'an Road, Dou-nan Township, Yunlin County
+Address:No. 126, Section 1, Chang'an Road, Dou Nan Township, Yunlin County

-Shun'an Temple in Dou-Nan Introduction
+Dounan Shun'an Temple Introduction

-Caipoma, or Cai Pu Ma, has been worshipping Mazu at Shun'an Temple in Dou-Nan for over a hundred years since crossing the sea to Taiwan.
-It was established in the early Qing Dynasty and relocated to its current site during the Tongzhi era by Zeng Lao Da and the residents of fifty-three villages.
-Near the temple entrance, many vendors sell pickled products such as preserved radish and sauerkraut, giving rise to the local name "Caipoma."
-The Mazu's birthday is celebrated on the 21st day of the third lunar month with a peace-praying pilgrimage.
-Established in 1736 (the first year of the Qianlong reign), the Mazu worshipped in the temple, "Meizhou Sheng Er Ma," was brought from the "Meizhou Tianhou Temple" in Putian County, Fujian, by the ancestors of the local prominent Chen family.
-The relief sculpture of the goddess is located on the outer wall of the 18-meter high visitor center, with spotlights installed above; lit at night, it becomes even more solemn and can be seen from a distance, marking a new landmark in Dou-Nan.
-Image source: Hsueh Ying Chi/Photographer.
-(Please do not reprint authorized photos.)
+Cai Po Ma, has been in Taiwan for over a hundred years.
+The Shun'an Temple in Dou Nan is dedicated to the worship of Mazu and was established in the early Qing Dynasty.
+During the Tongzhi period, led by Zeng Lao Da, residents from fifty-three villages relocated it to its present site.
+Many vendors near the temple sell pickled products such as preserved vegetables and sauerkraut, commonly referred to as Cai Po Ma.
+A procession for peace and prayer is held on the 21st day of the third lunar month, celebrating Mazu’s birthday.
+Established in 1736 (the first year of the Qing Dynasty's Qianlong period), the Mazu enshrined in the temple, "Sheng Er Ma of Meizhou," was brought from the Meizhou Tianhou Temple in Putian County, Fujian Province, by the ancestors of the prominent Chen family.
+A relief sculpture of the goddess is placed on the front wall of the 18-meter-high worshippers' building, equipped with projection lights that illuminate at night, enhancing its solemnity and making it a new landmark in Dou Nan that can be seen from afar.
+Image source: Hsueh Ying-chi / Photography.
+(Authorized photos are not to be reprinted.)

 Recommended Hotel Bookings